Phantas0s/devdash-doc/content/_index.md

 ![DevDash logo](/img/logo.jpg)

-**DevDash is a highly configurable terminal dashboard for developers**.
+**DevDash is a highly configurable terminal dashboard for developers and creators**.

 It will allow you to choose and display the most up-to-date metrics you need, at one place, from:

 * Google Analytics
 * Google Search Console
 * Github
+* Travis-ci
+* Feedly
+* Output of shell commands from your local computer or a remote system (via SSH)

 The data will be automatically refreshed while you're doing other productive tasks.